jpmonaghan/widen-asset-picker-1/doc/en/picker.md

 <img src="../images/reactAppArch.png" width="850px"/>

-The registration process enable the application which starts in the [DamWidenPickerCmp][react:DamWidenPickerCmp] (1) file where the context parameters are checked based on the [douane's schema][react:douaneSchemaIndex.js] (2).
+The registration process enables the application, which starts in the [DamWidenPickerCmp][react:DamWidenPickerCmp] (1) file where the context parameters are checked based on the [douane's schema][react:douaneSchemaIndex.js] (2).
 If a required parameter is missing, an error is returned.